UnitVectorY-Labs/repver/README.md

 ## Configuration

-The `repver` command is run from the commandline inside of a git repository.
+The `repver` command is run from the commandline inside of a Git repository.
 It relies on a `.repver` file in the root of the repository containing a YAML configuration that defines the desired actions.
 You can define multiple commands, each of which can operate on multiple files.

 Let's take a look at an example configuration file, the one used by `repver` itself to manage its own version of Go that it uses: